 1 tsp. baking powder

 1 tsp. salt

 Measure the sugar into a large mixing bowl.
-Add the soft butter and cream together.
+Add the soft butter and cream them together.
 Beat the eggs until lemon yellow and stir them into the sugar mixture.
-Add the soda, baking powder and salt to the flour, and sift into the sugar mixture about 1 cup at a time, stirring thoroughly between additions.
+Add the soda, baking powder and salt to the flour, and sift it into the sugar mixture about one cup at a time, stirring thoroughly between additions.
 The dough should be very stiff.
 Add a little more flour if necessary.